 After the passage of the Goods and Services Tax (GST) Bill, the Industry is hailing the government for bringing up this reform which has been long pending because of political deadlocks.

-But before we analyze the impact of GST, we should understand how GST is going to widen the taxpayer base.
+But before we analyze the impact of GST on Small & Medium Enterprises, we should understand how GST is going to widen the taxpayer base.
 Earlier, any manufacturer with a turnover of Rs 1.5 crore or less was not required to comply to the rules of excise duty.
 However, with the merging of all State and Central level taxes into the ambit of GST, any manufacturer with a turnover of Rs 20 lakh (others) /10Lakh (Special category states) or more will have to comply with GST and its procedures.

 All the compliance procedures under GST — Registration, Payments, Refunds and Returns will now be carried out through online portals only and thus SMEs need not worry about interacting with department officers for carrying out these compliances, which are considered as a headache in the current tax regime.